mshilts1/micro4R/README.md

 #> [7] "SAMPLED_5348-MS-1_381-TGCTCGTA-GTCAGATA_S381_L001"
 ```

-The first thing you may notice is the ‘SampleIDs’ are the kinds of IDs
+The first thing you may notice is the ‘SampleIDs’ here are the kinds of
-that only a computer could love.
+IDs that only a computer could love.
 For my standard workflow, I like to
 keep the SampleIDs as the FASTQ file names because they will by default
 automatically match the SampleIDs generated with dada2_asvtable().

-In this example, there is also a ‘LabID’ field, which is an ID that may
+In this example, there is also a ‘LabID’ field, which is an ID that
-have been used all through specimen processing, and is much more
+could have been used all through specimen processing, as it is much more
 human-friendly:

 ``` r